Ceaser:(In sign) Ape alone, weak. Apes together... strong. Maurice:(Also in sign) Apes stupid.

 Downer Ending: It seems that the apes will inherit the earth after the same substance that made them intelligent kills off the human race.
 It's a bit of a Foregone Conclusion though since this is a prequel.

-Token Evil Team Mate/ Sixth Ranger: Possibly Koba the ALZ-113 test subject.
+Token Evil Teammate / Sixth Ranger: Possibly Koba the ALZ-113 test subject.
 In a deleted scene, he would even try to gas Jacobs while escaping the lab.
 Another scene (presumably a stinger ending) has him finding an abandoned shotgun and working out how to use it.
+However, the sequel shows he is absolutely this, and eventually he becomes the Big Bad.

-From Nobody to Nightmare: Caesar doesn't Face-Heel Turn into a Big Bad in any way, but after gradually learning of humanity's overall treatment of apes, he goes from a harmless, genius-level chimpanzee to inciting an all-out revolution in San Francisco giving the world a small preview of what is to come.
+From Nobody to Nightmare: Caesar isn't really a Big Bad in any way, but after gradually learning of humanity's overall treatment of apes, he goes from a harmless, genius-level chimpanzee to inciting an all-out revolution in San Francisco giving the world a small preview of what is to come.

 Genius Bruiser: Maurice the orangutan is the only other ape who initially knows sign language, but being an orangutan, he's incredibly strong and at one point hurls a manhole cover straight through a police car windshield as if he were throwing a Frisbee.